simeonackermann/leds-asp-f-ontologies/ontologies/building/README.md

 ### Wall (German: `Wand`)

-* English: `A wall is a structure, which is going out from the ground and is mostly impermeable.`
-* German: `Eine Wand eine vom Boden ausgehende größtenteils undurchlässige Struktur.`

-### Barrier (German: `Barriere`)

-* English: `A barrier is a mostly impermeable structure, which is preventing someone from passing, without separating a physical room in multiple physical rooms.`
-* German: `Eine Barriere ist eine größtenteils undurchdringliche Struktur, welche jemanden am passieren hindert, ohne einen physischen Raum in mehrere physische Räume zu unterteilen.`

-### Wall (German: `Wand`)

 * English: `A wall is a structure which starts from the floor and is mostly impermeable.`
 * German: `Eine Wand ist eine vom Boden ausgehende, größtenteils undurchlässige, Struktur.`

 ### Barrier (German: `Barriere`)

 * English: `Barrier is a mostly impermeable structure that is preventing someone from passing without separating a physical room in multiple physical rooms.`
 * German: `Eine Barriere ist eine größtenteils undurchlässige Struktur, welche jemanden am passieren hindert, ohne dabei einen physischen Raum in mehrere physische Räume zu unterteilen.`